From 15/03/2020 to 18/12/2021

 Kyoto - Nishiki-Koji Market.

 Day 1 - Tokyo Konnichiwa!
 Welcome to Japan.
-Bursting with contemporary urban culture, Tokyo has fascinating museums and world-class shopping plus neighbourhood backstreets stuffed with restaurants and karaoke bars.
+Bursting with contemporary urban culture, Tokyo has fascinating museums and world-class shopping plus backstreets stuffed with restaurants and karaoke bars.
 Your adventure begins with a welcome meeting at 6 pm tonight.
 You can arrive at any time during the day as there are no activities planned, but make sure you get here in time for this meeting.
-If you're going to be late, please inform the hotel reception.
-Your leader will be collecting your insurance and next of kin details so make sure you have these on hand.
 Afterwards, you’ll have some free time to explore Tokyo’s exhilarating nightlife.
-Perhaps take a walk down Shinjuku’s Memory Lane.
-This crowded alley of busy restaurants and bar stalls started in the 1940s and quickly gained infamy as a black-market quarter.
-Today it is one of the best spots to try some of Tokyo’s famous fast food.
+Perhaps take a walk down Shinjuku’s Omoide Tokocho or Memory Lane – a crowded alley of busy restaurants and bar stalls started in the 1940s and quickly gained infamy as a black-market quarter.
+Today, it is one of the best spots to try some of Tokyo’s local fast food.

-Day 3 - Kamakura In the morning, jump on a train and make the one-hour journey from Tokyo to coastal Kamakura.
+Day 3 - Kamakura In the morning, jump on a train and make the 1-hour journey from Tokyo to coastal Kamakura.
 Kamakura once served as the political center for Japan from the 12th to the 14th century.
-Now it's a great destination offering a variety of experiences - munch street food, take a hike in the mountains,or simply enjoy a walk on the beach.
+Now it's a great destination offering a variety of experiences – you could feast on street food, take a hike in the mountains,or simply enjoy a walk on the beach.
 Get acquainted with the area with a ride the Enoden Train Line, which features heavily in Japan’s wildly-popular cultural exports of Manga and Anime and shuttles commuters from Kamakura and Fujisawa.
 You can catch it every 12 minutes between 5 am and midnight, and the round trip takes about an hour.
 Even if you’re not into animation, the electric rail line travels along the coast at a gentle pace, making it a great way to see some sights.
-Then, stretch your legs on the Daibutso Trail (approx. 3 hrs), which takes walkers over a partially paved track through lovely green gardens, past the Zeniarai Benten Shrine and finishes at the famous Buddha statue.
-In your free time, maybe get your shopping on at Komachi Dori Street, a 360-metre-long stretch of food, souvenirs, clothes and drinks.
+Then, stretch your legs on the Daibutso Trail (approximately three hours), which takes walkers over a partially paved track through lovely green gardens, past the Zeniarai Benten Shrine and finishes at the famous Buddha statue.
+In your free time, maybe get your shopping on at Komachi Dori Street – a 360-metre-long stretch of food, souvenirs, clothes and drinks.

-Day 7 - Kyoto Your trip comes to an end today and you can depart at any time after check out, normally at 10 am.
-If you are departing later and want to spend another day exploring Kyoto (and we don't blame you!), you can discuss luggage storage with the hotel.
-If you're staying on for a few days, consider taking a Made in Kyoto tour with Urban Adventures and enjoy a behind-the-scenes shopping experience you will never forget!
-Find out more at urbanadventures.com/Kyoto-tour-made-in-kyoto-tastes-of-tea-and-sake.
+Day 7 - Kyoto With no activities planned for today, you are free to leave at any time, provided you comply with the hotel’s internal check-out times (usually at 10 am).
+If you are departing later and want to spend another day exploring Kyoto – we don't blame you! – you can discuss luggage storage with the hotel.
+Better yet, why not spend another day or two in Kyoto and join in on an Urban Adventure like Made in Kyoto – a behind-the-scenes shopping experience of this cultural haven.
+Find out more at urbanadventures.com/destination/Kyoto-tours.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.